ezekiellutz/Command-Line-of-Sight-Guidance/README.md

 It is recommended that this model be run in Spyder 5.1.5 [conda (Python 3.9.7)].

 # Purpose Disclaimer
 The contents of this GitHub repository, including but not limited to the command_line_of_sight_(CLOS).py, Engagement Scenario (CLOS).jpg, and engagement_file.xlsx files, were created for educational purposes only.
-The purpose of this model is to illustrate the guidance laws, physics concepts, and mathematical equations that go into making a PPN model.
+The purpose of this model is to illustrate the guidance laws, physics concepts, and mathematical equations that go into making a CLOS model.
 Any usage of the contents of this GitHub repository (as defined previously) outside of these educational purposes is strictly prohibited.
 This includes any derivative works.

 # What is Command-Line-of-Sight (CLOS)?